j2labs/brubeck/README.md

 __Brubeck__ is a flexible Python web framework that aims to make the process of building scalable web services easy.

-The Brubeck model resembles what companies build when they operate at large scale, yet the experience couldn't be much simpler.
-There are no confusing callback's that obfuscate the code.
-No strong opinions about what database you should use.
-And a familiar style that users of Tornado or Flask will recognize.
+The Brubeck model resembles what companies build when they operate at large scale, but working with it will feel like what you're used to from other frameworks.

+* No confusing callbacks
+* No database opinions
+* Built-in distributed load balancing

 ## Example: Hello World